Student Christian Movement of the Philippines: Post-EDSA

 The group persevered in organizing and strengthening links among other sectors when the Mendiola Massacre happened under then-president Corazon Aquino.

 SCMP was also part of the Second People Power Uprising.

 During the early administration of President Gloria Macapagal Arroyo, a youth initiative called Youth Movement for Justice and Meaningful Change, composed of Anakbayan (AB), the League of Filipino Students, the College Editors' Guild of the Philippines, the National Union of Students of the Philippines, and the Student Christian Movement of the Philippines met in the office of Anakbayan in Padre Noval, Sampaloc, Manila, to discuss plans to advance the interests of the Filipino youth.
 Talks were made due to the disillusionment brought by the new administration.
 Eventually, these talks culminated in the formation of Anak ng Bayan Youth Party on June 19, 2001, coinciding with the birthday of José Rizal.

-Since 2000, Student Christian Movement of the Philippines has remained active in the student movement in the University of the Philippines, as well as in other schools and provinces in the Philippines.
+Since 2000, SCMP has remained active in the student movement in the University of the Philippines, as well as in other schools and provinces in the Philippines.

 During Pope Francis's visit to the Philippines in 2015, the group held a youth camp and other activities to celebrate the arrival of the Pontiff.
 Additionally, SCMP urged Pope Francis to make 'surprise visits' to urban poor communities in Metro Manila and in the "tent city" of typhoon Yolanda survivors in order to be more familiar with the concrete conditions of the marginalized in the country.
 The group, meanwhile, denounced the handling of Benigno Aquino III of the disaster, saying that he was like Pontius Pilate, in his 'washing of hands' on the deaths due to the typhoon.

 In 2016, SCMP and WSCF released a statement condemning the killings of Lumads in Mindanao, holding accountable the government under Benigno Aquino III.
 Various groups asserted that the role of the church as sanctuaries of the oppressed must be respected.